shubham4672/Secure-File-System/README.md

 - Backend: Node.js, Nest.js
 - Database: MySQL
 - Middleware: Multer
-- algorithms: Aes (crypto js) for file encryption is preferred because of it's speed and simple interface ,
+- Algorithms: AES (crypto js) for file encryption is preferred because of it's speed and simple interface,
-             - becrypt for password hashing and hmac for file integrity checking
+             - bcrypt for password hashing and HMAC for file integrity checking

 ## 3. Scope and Limitations